-The Acute Lung Injury (ALI) / Adult Respiratory Distress Syndrome (ARDS) Research Program is focused on the investigation of fundamental mechanisms in lung injury and repair.
-The program utilizes advanced tools in molecular, biochemical, and clinical investigation.
-Our research integrates multiple disciplines including clinical, basic and translational science and joins faculty with diverse expertise in lung biology, immunology, microbiology, molecular genetics, chemistry, computational and infectious diseases to provide broad opportunities in training, education, and research.
+The Acute Lung Injury Center of Excellence is focused on understanding fundamental mechanisms of lung injury and repair, and integrating findings in basic biology with clinical medicine.
+The program utilizes advanced tools in molecular, biochemical, and clinical investigations.
+Our research encompasses multiple disciplines including basic, translational, and clinical sciences and joins faculty with diverse expertise in lung biology, immunology, microbiology, molecular genetics, chemistry, computational biology, infectious diseases, pulmonary and critical care medicine to provide broad opportunities in training, education, and research.

-- Create a central hub for integrating basic biology to clinical medicine
+- Create a central hub for integrating discoveries in basic biology with clinical medicine

 - Develop tools to probe the biology of host resilience following acute injury

 - Promote research in acute injury across the spectrum of lung diseases

 - Establish highly integrative network of investigators to study lung injury and repair at the molecular, cellular, tissue, organismal, and population level